zhangmaoxiansheng/seg_and_refine/README.md

 The code is written in Matlab and use mex'ed c++ code for the optimization parts.

+Location code is seg_location.m,you can get the mask.

 ![Exampe result](screenshot/teddy.png)

 Example result: Two input images and the estimated disparity map.